Check Your Qualifications

 Check Your Intentionality

-As for superficial armchair curiosity seekers just sniffing around, an ancient midrashic parable is shared here:
+As for superficial armchair curiosity seekers just sniffing around Kabbalah with idle curiosity, an ancient midrashic parable is provided:

 There was a king who had two servants.
 He loved them with a complete love.
 He gave each of them a measure of wheat and a bundle of flax.